10 Signs of Chemical Submission and How to Protect Your Safety at Night

 Memory gaps or partial amnesia

-Sudden drowsiness or stupor
+Sudden drowsiness or stupor state

 Balance disorders